learn-co-curriculum/learning-on-learn/README.md

 #### Labs

-Labs are lessons that have a coding challenge you must complete.
+Labs are lessons that have a coding challenge that you must complete.
 A lab will require you to write code and submit a solution.

 All labs include a README that you will see on Learn.
 The lab README will describe the objectives, overview, and instructions for the code you must write.
 You should definitely read the lab README.
 If you're confused at any point, go back to the README.